-91 As mentioned before, the TOSCA simple profile assumes the existence of a small set of pre-defined, 92 normative set of node types (e.g., a 'Compute' node) along with other types, which will be introduced 93

-95 published as profiles that build upon the TOSCA Simple Profile specification.
-Using the normative TOSCA

-Compute node type, a very basic "Hello World" TOSCA template for deploying just a single server would 96

-97 look as follows:
+As mentioned before, the TOSCA simple profile assumes the existence of a small set of pre-defined, normative set of node types (e.g., a 'Compute' node) along with other types, which will be introduced through the course of this document, for creating TOSCA Service Templates.
+It is envisioned that many additional node types for building service templates will be created by communities.
+Some may be published as profiles that build upon the TOSCA Simple Profile specification.
+Using the normative TOSCA Compute node type, a very basic "Hello World" TOSCA template for deploying just a single server would look as follows: